 and countries who want to create unrest is a big industry.

-Today's governments hire people who spend their working days watching,
+Today's governments hire people who spend their working days

-risk is present.
+if a security risk is present.

 In the U.S., many of these people work for the Central Intelligence Agency

 (CIA).
 The CIA was established in 1947 by President Truman to be a centralized